mebeim/aoc/2020/README.md

 ### Part 1

 First puzzle of the year to involve writing a custom [virtual machine][wiki-vm]!
 I was waiting for this to happen.
-Hopefylly this year we'll have a saner specification than [last year's][misc-2019-d05] self-modifying intcode.
+Hopefully this year we'll have a saner specification than [last year's][misc-2019-d05] self-modifying "Intcode".

 We have only 3 opcodes: